anvilproject/anvil-portal/content/ncpi/research-use-cases/research-use-cases.md

 ### Analysis Question

 Appropriate controls are needed for various case/control analysis, such as burden testing.
 Ideally this is a healthy population with similar ancestry, but cohorts without the phenotype/disease of interest are often reasonable substitutes.

-### Analysis Plan

-1. Obtain confirmation from appropriate NIH Data Access Committees (e.g., Kids First ) that these datasets can be used/combined in this manner.
-1. Identify studies/participants with appropriate exclusion criteria that have the appropriate consent to be used as controls.
-1. Determine the pipeline used to call the variants to make sure they’re co-analyzable.
-    1. If not, run appropriate pipelines.

 ## 5 -  NCI CRDC + NHGRI AnVIL